-1) It seems widely accepted that corruption is more pervasive in some areas (i.e., state bureaucracies; various motivations of bureaucracy are overviewed in Hampl, 2001) than others.
+1) It seems widely accepted that corruption is more pervasive in some areas (state bureaucracies) than others.
 Our research question is whether this is a function of self-selection of certain types of people into certain professions.
-A simple way to test this conjecture is to run well-known experiments such as the trust game (Ortmann et al. 2000), or the moonlighting and bribery games (Abbink et al. 2000; 2002), and variants thereof, on subjects that are recruited from various settings.
+A simple way to test this conjecture is to run well-known experiments such as the trust game (Ortmann et al. 2000), or the moonlighting and bribery games (Abbink et al. 2000; 2002) on subjects that are recruited from various settings.

 Our working hypothesis is that we will not see any significant differences.
 A confirmation of our hypothesis would strongly suggest that the problem is not that people in some professions are more corrupt than others but that the incentives to engage in bribery and cronyism differ across professions.

 This result would suggest strongly that the appropriate design and implementation of incentive systems is the real problem.